wayke-se/wayke-valuation/README.md

 This project creates a stand alone javascript bundle with the Wayke Valuation which can be directly referenced from HTML - without manually building the component from source.

+In order to use the cdn-links provided in the examples below, replace `vX.X.X.` in wayke.valuation.vX.X.X.js with the latest version that can be found in `package.json`

 ## Usage 1: Auto